SuperAwesomeLTD/sa-unity-sdk/docs/01 Getting Started/03 Add iOS Dependencies.md

 ```

-to tell CocoaPods to add the SuperAwesome iOS SDK library to your project.
+to tell CocoaPods to add the SuperAwesome iOS SDK library and Unity plugins to your project.
-Don't forget to open the .xcworkspace file to open your project in Xcode, instead of the .xcproj file, from here on out.
+Don't forget to open the *.xcworkspace* file to open your project in Xcode, instead of the .xcproj file, from here on out.

 #### Final setup